 It is important that parents stay updated on their student’s current assignments and help their student(s) record their practice time daily.
 I encourage parents to help students set manageable practice goals each day.
 For example, encourage your child to practice for 20 minutes before school and 30-40 minutes after school.
 Consistency and a supportive practice time results in significant progress for the student.
 I often require parents to participate in specific activities for the student's weekly lesson plan and trust the parents will complete these tasks.
 Remember, quality over quantity!!!

-Note: Younger students should be prepared to practice 20 minutes minimum/day.
+Note: Beginning students should be prepared to practice 30-45 minutes minimum/day.
 This is a small sacrifice to make in that students will develop a skill that lasts a lifetime!

 *Barry, N. H., & Hallam, S., (2002).
 In Practice. in Parncutt, R., &McPherson, G.E.
 (Eds.), The science and psychology of music performance (p.
 159).
 New York: Oxford University Press.